Farmers back at protest camp after deep challenge to PM Modi

 Farmers back at protest camp after deep challenge to PM ModiNew

-NEW DELHI (AP) — Tens of thousands of farmers who stormed the historic Red Fort on India’s Republic Day are again camped outside the capital after the most volatile day of their two-month standoff left one protester dead and more than 80 police officers injured.
+NEW DELHI (AP) — Tens of thousands of farmers who stormed the historic Red Fort on India’s Republic Day are again camped outside the capital after the most volatile day of their two-month standoff left one protester dead and more than 300 police officers injured.
 The protests demanding the repeal of new agricultural laws have grown into a rebellion that is rattling Prime Minister Narendra Modi’s government.
-Their brief takeover of the 17th century fort, which was the palace of Mughal emperors, played out live Indian news channels.
-The farmers, some carrying ceremonial swords, ropes and sticks, overwhelmed police.
+Their brief takeover of the 17th century fort, which was the palace of Mughal emperors, played out live on Indian news channels.
 In a profoundly symbolic challenge to Modi’s Hindu-nationalist government, the protesters who stormed Red Fort hoisted a Sikh religious flag.